Frederica Academy: History

-Founded in 1969, the school was originally located in Brunswick.
+Founded in 1969 by Dewey and Tiggie Benefield, the school was originally located in Brunswick.
 The original buildings still house the lower and middle school grades.
 In 2004, construction was completed on the upper school building, Corn Hall.
 A second upper school building, Jones Hall, opened in 2024.

 Facilities

 Frederica's campus features one lower school building, two middle school buildings (Benefield Hall and Fleming Hall), a fifth grade hall, two upper school buildings (Corn Hall and Jones Hall), gymnasium, cafeteria (Hamilton Hall), auditorium, several outdoor courts and fields, library, administration building, science laboratory, and art studio.